 Q What life experiences did you have that helped you prepare to go overseas?

 Jeff: My Dad was a great influence; he worked with a lot of visible minorities and treated the same as everyone else so I grew up with that.
 I have been a pastor for about 20 years, which will help in my specific duties there.

-Sonya: My teaching degree and range of educational and teaching experiences have given me concern and some insights for helping schools in Cameroon and Nigeria.
+Sonya: My teaching degree and range of educational and teaching experiences have given me concern and some insights for helping schools in Cameroon.
 My outdoor education experience makes it easier for me to ‘tough it’ through some situations.
 Having 4 children puts us right in the middle – between having very small families, which most Africans don’t really understand , and having extremely large families, which is something we do not want to encourage.
 My experience as a pastor’s wife gives me insight into how people, women especially, should support each other, spiritually, emotionally and practically, and has given me some idea of what mistakes to hopefully not make again.
 (LOL) My previous job as a camp director and various volunteer positions gave me a chance to hone my administrative skills, and my recent role as a landlord has allowed me to learn some very practical skills that may prove useful.

 Q How would you describe your first year on the mission field?